 05 of 09

-This website features thread conversion charts for kit projects, as well as individual manufacturers.
+This website features thread conversion charts for kit projects as well as individual manufacturers.
 The charts are interactive, so you can type in what you're searching for.

-Here's a look at what they offer:
+Here's a look at what it offers:

 Manufacturer's Thread Conversions